-The Faculty Liaison approves the Learning Plan Agreement/Comprehensive Skills

-Evaluation for the student, holds regularly scheduled conferences with both the student and Field Instructor, facilitates the Integrative Field Seminar, evaluates the student's learning, and assigns a grade of credit/no credit.
+The Faculty Liaison approves the Learning Plan Agreement/Comprehensive Skills Evaluation for the student, holds regularly scheduled conferences with both the student and Field Instructor, facilitates the Integrative Field Seminar, evaluates the student's learning, and assigns a grade of credit/no credit.
 The Faculty Liaison visits the agencies, maintains ongoing communication with the Field Instructor and participates in student and Field Instructor orientations, seminars and other field meetings.
-The Faculty Liaison reports on student progress to the Director of Field Education or their assigned Field Coordinator to coordinate individual student education issues between the School of Social Work and the field instruction agency.
-The Field Coordinator is responsible for ensuring the Director of Field Education is aware of any field related issues that might impact a student's ability to remain in field or violate any field, School of Social Work, or University policies."
-At any time, liaisons can contact the Director of Field Education for consultation.
+The Faculty Liaison reports on student progress to the Director of Field Education and coordinates individual student education issues between the School of Social Work and the field instruction agency.